EnricoWe/TestViewPager/README.md

 # TestViewPager

-This is a simple Test of ViewPager with dotted pageindicator:
+This is a simple Test of ViewPager with dotted page indicator:

 ![Alt text](/Screenshot.jpg?raw=true "Screenshot")